 How do I make a personal board now?

 All boards need to be part of a Workspace, but you can definitely create a Workspace where you are the only member and use it to hold your personal boards.

 If I’m on a Workspace, can’t everyone see my boards?

 Actually, no!
-Board privacy settings are still relevant here: meaning you are still able to set a board to Private, Workspace Visible, or Public.
-By setting a board to private, only board members can access it.
+Board visibility settings are still relevant here: meaning you are still able to set a board to Private, Workspace Visible, or Public.
+Private boards are only visible to the board's members, and the admins of the Workspace if the board is created in a paid Workspace.
 Free Workspace admins cannot see or access private boards within that Workspace.

 I just use Trello on my own, do I still need a Workspace?

-How many boards can you have on a Workspace?
+How many boards can you have in a Workspace?

 Free workspaces can have up to 10 open boards.
 You can upgrade your Workspace to a paid plan, or create multiple free Workspaces if you need more than 10 boards.
 Standard, Premium, and Enterprise Workspaces can have unlimited boards in them, allowing flexibility and easy collaboration for teams of any size.